State certified ski guide

 What is a ski guide allowed to do?

 The ski instructor profession (as well as the mountain guide profession) is in State laws regulated.
 According to the Vorarlberg Ski School Act ski instruction and guiding and accompanying during skiing (= ski touring/freeriding) may only be carried out by licensed snow sports instructors or within the framework of ski schools.
 The licence also entitles the holder to lead ski tours with an alpine level of difficulty.
-After the Tyrolean Ski School Act of 1995 are available for professional driving The right to guide and accompany persons on ski tours and descents in the open ski area is restricted to qualified ski instructors and ski guides within the framework of authorised ski schools.
-Ski guides may also guide in glaciated terrain and on winter ridges up to a maximum of difficulty level III (UIAA).
-They are therefore a kind of "winter mountain guide".
+After the Tyrolean Ski School Act of 1995 are available for professional driving and accompanying people on ski tours and descents in the open ski area, apart from mountain and ski guides, only qualified ski instructors and ski guides within the framework of authorised ski schools are authorised.
+Ski guides are also authorised to guide in glaciated terrain and on winter ridges up to difficulty level I (UIAA).

 The Austrian Ski School enjoys a worldwide reputation.
 Not only because of the skiing technique, for which Austria has always been considered a model.
 But above all because of the high level of safety and professionalism that the highly trained instructors ensure in dealing with their guests.
 Guiding people in the open ski area, over glaciers and snow-covered ridges, to summits or on traverses, is a great responsibility.
 It is no coincidence that this profession is reserved for professionals in Austria.
 In Austria, only state-certified mountain and ski guides or certified ski instructors and ski guides are authorised to guide professionally when skiing!